RKVanHorn/RKVanHorn/README.md

 <h1 align="center">Hi 👋, I'm Rachel (she/her)</h1>
 <h3 align="center">Full stack developer 👩‍💻, former Zookeeper🦊 and Embryologist 💉</h3>

-- 🔭 I’m currently working on **a Chingu Voyage with several other developers!
-Can't wait to share the result!
+- 🔭 I’m currently working on **Advent of Code 2023!
 I completed my final project for the Back End bootcamp with Promineo Tech which can be viewed in my repos!
 My front end final project is live [HERE](https://rkvanhorn-livinglasvegas.netlify.app/)  🤓**

-- 🌱 I’m currently learning **How to work with Git and GitHub, React, React-router, Springboot, J-unit testing, JPA.
-Next on my list to tackle is Python.**
+- 🌱 I’m currently learning **How to be a better job searcher!**

 - 👯 I’m looking to collaborate on **just about anything.
 I'd love to get more code experience.**